 Sites of Local Importance are the lowest tier of sites, selected to redress any remaining local deficiencies.

 Selection of and changes to sites of borough or local importance is now the responsibility of the local boroughs.
-The London Wildlife Sites Board provides guidance on a selecting and confirming SINCs designed to ensure consistency and that the process is compliant with various policy frameworks.
+The London Wildlife Sites Board provides guidance on selecting and confirming SINCs designed to ensure consistency and a process which is compliant with various policy frameworks.